IBM/terraform-ibm-z-linuxone-samples/terraform_provider_ibm_z_linuxone/ansible/README.md

    - Create a ***Vault*** credential:
      - Click "Add Credential"
      - Select "Vault" as credential type
-     - Enter the password you used to encrypt your Terraform variables file
+     - Enter the same password you use to encrypt your Terraform variables file [playbook_credentials](playbooks/playbook_credentials.yml)
      - Click "Create credential"

    - Create a ***Machine*** credential: